 We start analyzing this counting system in the simplest form: One deck of 52-cards, 100% penetration (all cards are dealt… it must be 0% penetration!), one player against the dealer.
 I got a distribution of cards like this to begin with (starting with the player, the second card in the round goes to the dealer).
 2, 10 | 4, 6 | 9, 4 | 10 – player busted!
 The new count is obtained via... deducting.
 4 low cards came out; one pretty-high card; 2 high cards.
 We say mentally the new count in this manner: A16, B11, C18.
 After a while we don't need to specify A B C as we go from low to pretty-high to high.
 We only say mentally 16 11 18.

 Traditionally, they say the new count is high, something like +2.
 “Raise your bet,” they scream in their videos or CD blackjack software!
 How about those 11 cards in the middle?
 It is a pretty good amount of them remaining in the deck.
-Truth is, the possibilities are countless.
+Truth is, the possibilities are countless (permutations or factorial of N can reach numbers of 20+ digits in length).
 But the real painful truth for the card-counting afflicts is this.
-The counter who raises his or her bet has too many misses compared to the wins.
+The counter who raises his or her bet encounters too many losses compared to the wins.
 Therefore, the counter loses way too many times big bets compared to the winning big bets.
-Because of such mathematical reality (named combinatorics of permutations and arrangements), the BJ card-counter can lose the entire bankroll far more quickly than a non-counter.
+Because of such mathematical reality (named combinatorics or combinatorial mathematics of permutations and arrangements), the BJ card-counter can lose the entire bankroll far more quickly than a non-counter.
 Honest analysts of the theory of blackjack will stress that painful reality.

 But there is the rub.
 I was unable to find anything consistent in order to win… consistently.
 I still lost my bankroll more often than not.
 And that even if such situations would win more hands than the dealer.
 Problem was the balance between the winning and the losing situations when my bet was bigger.
 The blackjack card-counting system cannot afford too many misses — the winning cases may not recuperate the increased losses — more often than not.